 Our activity includes the development of efficient algorithms for predicting the gene structure into exons and introns and for assembling the potentially expressed full-length transcripts (isoforms) having in input a set of transcript data (ESTs, mRNAs, RNA-Seq data).
 In this context the alignment of a transcript sequence to the genome is fundamental to solve the problem of inferring the exon-intron gene structure and assembling the potentially expressed full-length isoforms.
 Since a given transcript fragment may align on different genomic regions, due to repeated sequences, we have also proposed a method to compute the agreement of a set of alignments with respect to a common gene structure, solving the Minimum Factorization Agreement (MFA) Problem.

-Next-Generation Sequencing (NGS) technologies need new methodologies for Alternative Splicing (AS) analysis.
-We have developed a combinatorial structure that gives a compact representation of gene structures—called splicing graph—and investigated the computational problem of building a splicing graph that is compatible with NGS data.
-More precisely, a fundamental question we have investigated is: under which conditions can the reconstruction of a gene structure be efficiently accomplished using only information provided by RNA-Seq data?
+Next-Generation Sequencing (NGS) technologies need new methodologies for Alternative Splicing analysis.
+We have developed a combinatorial structure giving a compact representation of the isoforms of a gene (called Isoform Graph), and we have investigated the computational problem of building an isoform graph that is compatible with a set of RNA-Seq reads.